BillyBoyCoder/se_project_react/README.md

 # WTWR (What to Wear?)

+## Backend Repository

+The backend API for this project can be found here: [WTWR Backend Repository](https://github.com/BillyBoyCoder/se_project_express)

 ## Objective

 Create a full-stack web application called "WTWR".
 This application will read weather data from a [Weather API](https://openweathermap.org/) and then recommend suitable clothing to the user based on that data.
 In this project, your objective is to create a front end for the application using the fundamental principles of React.